 On-device intelligence

 Processing happens directly on the hearing aids.
-This allows instant decisions about speech, noise and directionality.
+This allows quick decisions about speech, noise and directionality.
 This approach tends to have the greatest impact on everyday listening performance.

 App-guided personalisation